shreyaborikar/Serene_yoga/README.md

 <img width="954" alt="about page" src="https://github.com/shreyaborikar/Serene_yoga/assets/92396167/13048b60-7b85-462b-9b4f-a92ccf2d194f">

 This is the registration page :
+This does not allow the usernames which are already present in the database.
 <img width="707" alt="registration" src="https://github.com/shreyaborikar/Serene_yoga/assets/92396167/d724bc0f-ac82-4d1b-a45c-af636bf87eb5">

 After registration, user is redirected to login page: